If you’re looking for a simple, tasty snack with few ingredients, try these easy Puff Pastry Cheese Twists. You’ll love them!

 Puff Pastry Cheese Twists

-- 50g Cheddar (Plus extra for the topping)
+- 50 g Cheddar plus extra for topping

 - Divide the puff pastry block into two pieces and roll each one out on a floured surface into a rectangle approximately 25x35cm.